All posts by admin

 • In later life, homocystinuria.

-• Post inflammatory – pityriasis alba – ill-defined macules or plaques, typically circular or oval, often with mild scaling.
+• Pityriasis alba – ill-defined macules or plaques, typically circular or oval, often with mild scaling.
+Thought to be inflammatory but cause unknown, common in children and young adults.
 Can be itchy.
-Usually found on the face, arms, and upper trunk,
+Usually found on the face, arms, and upper trunk.
+Recovery takes months to years.

 Localized syndromes

-• Waardenburg syndrome includes piebaldism, but also heterochromia irides (different coloured eyes, or else different colours of same iris, or just pale blue eyes).
+• Waardenburg syndrome includes piebaldism, but also heterochromia, or pale blue eyes.
 Subtypes have hypertelorism (increased space between eyes), limb defects, Hirschsprungs, deafness.

 • Single depigmented patch: naevus anemicus (vascular, Woods light neg), ash leaf macule of tuberosclerosis (usually multiple) or naevus depigmentosus (identical but single, less likely to be leaf like).

-• In later life, vitiligo (autoimmune), post inflammatory (eg eczema, pityriasis), lichen sclerosus and morphoea.
+• In later life, vitiligo (autoimmune), post inflammatory (eg eczema, pityriasis alba), lichen sclerosus and morphoea.

 [Hong Liang Tey, Acta Dermato-Venereologica online]